 And stored in the refrigerator where it will keep for a few days.

 Either cooked or raw, it makes an excellent addition to your meal plan.

-When cooking, however, the stems and florets should be prepared differently.
+When cooking however, the stems and florets should be cooked differently.

 For quicker cooking, make lengthwise slits in the stems.

-We've long recommended quickly steaming or healthy sautéing as the best ways to cook vegetables to retain their nutrients.
+As the best ways to cook vegetables to keep their nutrients.

 Several recent studies have confirmed this advice.

 The way you cook.